 Lamb Chops – After buying lamb from various sources, I recommend looking for fresh, high-quality lamb chops.
 Check the meat’s color and texture to ensure you’re getting the best quality.
 The right cut will make a big difference in flavor and tenderness when seared to perfection.

-- Remove lamb chops from the fridge 20-30 minutes before cooking and pat them dry with paper towels.
+First: Pat lamb chops dry with paper towels.
 If there is moisture on the lamb chops, you won’t get a nice sear to it.
 Season well with salt and pepper.

-- Heat a dry cast iron skillet over a medium high heat.
-Then, place the chops narrow fat side down just like on the picture below.
+Second: Heat a cast iron skillet over a medium high heat.
+Place the chops narrow fat side down just like on the picture above.
 Using tongs press the chops down so that the fat renders and turns crisp and brown.
-This prevents the lamb chops from being overcooked while the fat renders.

 Lamb Chops Temperature Guide: